 Interested in starting a company?

-We offer assistance to UNMC faculty and staff interested in starting companies with technology licensed from UNeMed.
+We offer assistance to UNMC and UNO faculty, staff and students interested in starting companies with technology licensed from UNeMed.
 Entrepreneurs: read more…

 Most inventions disclosed to UNeMed are at an extremely early stage of development, and industry partners typically require additional research data before entering into formal relationships.
 In such a circumstance, new corporate entities are often the most appropriate avenue for product development.